camelot-dev/excalibur/docs/user/howto.rst

 Using the MySQL Database Backend
 --------------------------------

 Excalibur uses SqlAlchemy to connect to a database backend.
-By default, stores all metadata in a sqlite database.
+By default, a sqlite database is used.
 To use MySQL, you need to first install MySQL and then create a database and a user.

 Installing MySQL
 ^^^^^^^^^^^^^^^^